levicherrin/aws-web-hosting/README.md

 }
 ```

-Now the website can be accessed via HTTPS with the cloudfront distribution domain name which is located on the details section of the distribution and looks like `hj34l2kdfks.cloudfront.net`.
+Access the website via HTTPS with the cloudfront distribution domain name which is located on the details section of the distribution and looks similar to: `hj34l2kdfks.cloudfront.net`

 ![Cloudfront Website](docs/phase2/cloudfrontWebsite.jpg)

 ## Phase3 - Custom Domain Name
-Why: Custom domain names provide more intuitive URLs for users to interact with and of course branding.
-Route 53 also provides capabilties such as routing policies and health checks.
+Why: more intuitive URLs for users to interact with, branding, and other capabilities with Route 53

 What:
 1. Completed phase2